 I plan on life settling back down this weekend.
 I’m driving to Knoxville (again) today for the funeral services for my aunt and then driving back to Alabama (again) on Thursday and THEN!
 Then I can finally get my shit together and maybe shake off this funk.
 There’s always the post-vacation funk but add that to the funeral-funk and Month Of Grief funk on top of the Political Anxiety Funk and HOLY SHIT, I HAVE A LOT OF FUNK AND NOT AT ALL THE GOOD KIND.

 Sidenote: Speaking of the good kind of funk, I saw George Clinton and the P-Funk Allstars back in 1995/1996 at Montevallo.
 It hit me that it was in the same theatre where I just watched E do his stuff a few weeks ago.
 THAT WAS A VERY SURREAL REALIZATION.

 So here’s to being free of a mortgage for a little while.
 And free of cleaning my home.
 And free of worrying about all of the things that come with all of that nonsense.
-After the last “delay” of the closing Donnie said, “I don’t want to every buy or sell another house ever again.”
+After the last “delay” of the closing, Donnie said, “I don’t want to ever buy or sell another house ever again.”